srichens/README-generator/sample-readme/README-nolicense.md

 ## Usage
 Open index.js in the terminal.
 Type in node index.js in the terminal.
 Answer the question prompts to generate the file.

-## License
-    This product is licensed under MIT.

 ## Contributing
 If you would like to contribute to this application, please refer to the [Contributor Covenant] (https://www.contributor-covenant.org/).